-The chart below contains a complete list of all DoD priorities.
-You can use this chart as a quick reference when speaking to families about the DoD placement process or their specific DoD priority for care.
+The chart below contains a complete list of all DOD priorities.
+You can use this chart as a quick reference when speaking to families about the DOD placement process or their specific DOD priority for care.

+about the DoD placement process or their specific DoD priority

 Military Family Type Priority

 CHILD DEVELOPMENT PROGRAM STAFF

 Child Development Program Staff 1A

 ACTIVE DUTY COMBAT RELATED WOUNDED WA RRIOR

 Combat Related Wounded Warrior 1B.1

 ACTIVE DUTY MILITARY/ACTIVE DUTY COAST G UARD

 Single/Dual Active Duty Military/Coast Guard 1B.2

 With Full-Time Working Spouse 1B.4

 With Part-Time Working Spouse 1C.1

-With Spouse Seeking Employment 10.1
+With Spouse Seeking Employment 1C.1

 With Full-Time Student Spouse 1D.1

-With Non-Working Spouse 3A
+With Non-Working Spouse ЗА

 GUARD/RESERVE ON ACTIVE DUTY OR INACTIVE TRAINING STATUS DUTY

-Single/Dual Guard/Reserve on Active Duty or Inactive Duty Training Status 18.3
+Single/Dual Guard/Reserve on Active Duty or Inactive Duty Training Status 1B.3

 With Full-Time Working Spouse 1B.5

-With Part-Time Working Spouse 10.2
+With Part-Time Working Spouse 1C.2

 With Spouse Seeking Employment 1C.2

 With Full-Time Student Spouse 1D.2

-With Non-Working Spouse ЗА
+With Non-Working Spouse 3A

 DOD/COAST GUARD CIVILIAN

 Single/Dual DoD or Coast Guard Civilian 2A

 With Full-Time Working Spouse 2B

 With Spouse Seeking Employment 3B

 With Full-Time Student Spouse 3C

-With Part-Time Working Spouse ЗF
+With Part-Time Working Spouse 3F

 With Non-Working Spouse 3F

+'e.

 Military Family Type Priority

 GOLD STAR SPOUSE (COMBAT RELATED)

 Gold Star Spouse (Combat Related) 3D

 DOD CONTRACTOR

-Singe/Dual DoD Contractor ЗE
+Singe/Dual DoD Contractor 3E

 With Full-Time Working Spouse 3E

 With Spouse Seeking Employment 3E

-With Full-Time Student Spouse ЗE
+With Full-Time Student Spouse 3E

 With Part-Time Working Spouse 3F

-With Non-Working Spouse ЗF
+With Non-Working Spouse 3F

-OTHER ELIGIBLE OTHER ELIGIBLE
+OTHER ELIGIBLE

 Deactivated Guard/Reserve Personnel 3F

-Other Federal Employees ЗF
+Other Federal Employees 3F

-Military Retirees ЗF
+Military Retirees 3F

-"When Service members designated as combat-related wounded warrior in an Active Duty status require hospitalization, extensive rehabilitation, or significant care from a spouse or care provider and requires full-time child care, they may be placed into Priority 1B.
-This designation requires installation commander approval (this authority cannot be delegated).

-- 2. Definitions: Full-Time and Part-Time Working - Full-Time Working: Working 30 hours per week or 100 hours per month OR working less than 30 hours per week or 100 hours per month and enrolled in a post-secondary educational institution - Part-Time Working: Working less than 30 hours per week or 100 hours per month - 3.
+- "When Service members designated as combat-related wounded warrior in an Active Duty status require hospitalization, extensive rehabilitation, or significant care from a spouse or care provider and requires full-time child care, they may be placed into Priority 1B.
+This designation requires installation commander approval (this authority cannot be delegated). - 2.
+Definitions: Full-Time and Part-Time Working - Full-Time Working: Working 30 hours per week or 100 hours per month OR working less than 30 hours per week or 100 hours per month and enrolled in a post-secondary educational institution - Part-Time Working: Working less than 30 hours per week or 100 hours per month - 3.
 Guidance: Full-Time and Part-Time Student - Full-time student status will be verified once an offer is made.
 The family may be asked to show documentation from the school verifying the full-time status during the eligibility verification process. - Part-time students who are not working should select "Non-Working."